 The Request for In-Absentia Registration form must be submitted to the Graduate Division by the deadline date noted on the form.
+International students planning on registering In-Absentia must also inform the Office of International Affairs.
 In-Absentia registration is approved by the Faculty Advisor, Graduate Group Chair, and the Graduate Dean.
 The student's account will then be adjusted accordingly.
 It is the student's responsibility to ensure fee payment by the deadline established by the Registrar.